szelectronix/IR-Decoder/README.md

 # IR-Decoder
-*  Simple Arduino sketch for decoding IR signals from Remote Control
+*  simple Arduino sketch for decoding IR signals from remote control
 *  use the IRremote.h library
-*  Output per Serial Monitor
+*  output per serial monitor

 ## Hardware Overview

-I use a standard ir-receiver as follows:
+I use a standard ir-receiver like this:

 ![grafik](https://user-images.githubusercontent.com/73773036/97799408-6dbb5900-1c2e-11eb-8a76-7e3e1dbaa29b.png)

 *  Pinning is:
-   *  1...Out
+   *  1...OUT
    *  2...GND
    *  3...VCC(3V3)